Hockey: Canada Wins Gold, Beats U.S. 3-2 In OT

 TOM GOLDMAN: During the Olympic hockey tournament, whenever a team scored, it was followed by a five-second horn blast.
 Here's the one that rang out yesterday afternoon at Canada Hockey Place, the last one of the men's competition.

-Hours before that crowning moment, Shane Connell from Alberta sat in his seat at Canada Hockey Place and explained why the game to come was so significant -so much more than, say, a National Hockey League championship.
+GOLDMAN: Hours before that crowning moment, Shane Connell from Alberta sat in his seat at Canada Hockey Place and explained why the game to come was so significant - so much more than, say, a National Hockey League championship.

 GOLDMAN: When your once-in-a-lifetime moment is about to end well, it's exciting.
 So it was a few hours later that Shane Connell and everyone else wearing red Canada hockey jerseys - which was pretty much everyone - stood and roared and prepared a victory celebration liftoff just 25 seconds away.